Virginia – Saving For College in 2023

-Virginia has it's own state-operated 529 plan called Virginia529 inVEST.
-It is important to note that your child does not have to go to a VA college or university in order to use this savings account.
+Virginia has its own state-operated 529 plan called Virginia529 inVEST.
+It is important to note that your child does not have to go to a VA college or university to use this savings account.
 529 plan funds can be used at any accredited college or university across the nation, including some K-12 private schools!

 Virginia College Costs & Trends

 Colleges and universities across the United States experienced increased operating costs of 2.5% in 2019.
 This most recent inflation figure was down slightly from the 2.9 percent increase in 2018 and 3.4 percent increase in 2017.
 These costs are forwarded directly to students in the form of higher tuition and living expenses.
 As these costs steadily rise every year, parents are investigating how to help offset these future higher education costs.

 These rising costs are hitting closer to home in Virginia as well.
 Virginia's higher education costs rose by 55.7% in just the last 10 years, ranking as the 10th highest state.